UpdateCommand/update/README.md

 ### Run your own scripts first and last

-Do you want to add your own scripts that run first, before all the updates?

-Create this directory and put your scripts in it:

-    $ mkdir -p ~/.config/updatecommand/bin/first

-Do you want to add your own scripts that run last, after all the updates?
+You can configure your own scripts to run first (before the start of the update commands) or last (after the finish of the update commands).

-Create this directory and put your scripts in it:
+Put your own scripts in these directories:

-    $ mkdir -p ~/.config/updatecommand/bin/last
+    ~/.config/update/update-run-first

+    ~/.config/update/update-run-last

 For advanced users: